pivotal-cf/om/CONTRIBUTING.md

 To generate fakes for all files in a directory, run `go generate ./...`

+## Documentation

+Much of `om`'s documentation is automatically generated.
+If you make any changes to any of the task flags, or need to elaborate on how to use a new feature, be sure to run [`docsgenerator`](https://github.com/pivotal-cf/om/tree/master/docsgenerator) before submitting your PR.

+NOTE: With any significant change in behavior to `om` that should be noted in the next release's release notes, you should also add a note to [CHANGELOG.md](./CHANGELOG.md).

 ## Contibuting your changes

 1. When you have a set of changes to contribute back to `om`, create a pull